arne-cl/sheepshaver-vagrant/README.md

 ## SheepShaver Vagrant

-A Vagrant configuration for running SheepShaver over X11 forwarding.
+A Vagrant configuration for SheepShaver over X11 forwarding.

 The directory 'shared' will be available within SheepShaver.